 Project 1: Targeting glypican-3 in hepatocellular carcinoma

-Project 2: Targeting mesothelin in ICC and other cancers
+Project 2: Targeting mesothelin in mesothelioma, ovarian cancer and cholangiocarcinoma

-Mesothelin is expressed at high levels in ICC, mesothelioma, ovarian cancer, pancreatic cancer, lung cancer, cholangiocarcinoma, breast cancer and other cancers.
-The interaction between mesothelin and MUC16 (also known as CA125) may facilitate the implantation and spread of tumors.
+Mesothelin is expressed at high levels in mesothelioma, ovarian cancer, pancreatic cancer, lung cancer, cholangiocarcinoma, breast cancer and other cancers.
+The molecular interaction between mesothelin and MUC16 (also known as CA125) may facilitate the implantation and spread of tumors.
 We experimentally established the 64-amino acid functional binding domain (IAB, 296-359) in the N-terminus of cell surface mesothelin for MUC16.
-HN125, an immunoadhesin that consists of the IAB domain and the Fc portion of a human antibody, disrupts the cancer cell adhesion mediated by the MUC16-mesothelin interaction, and elicits antibody-dependent cell mediated cytotoxicity against MUC16-positive tumor cells.
+HN125, an immunoadhesin based on the IAB domain, disrupts the cancer cell adhesion mediated by the MUC16-mesothelin interaction and elicits antibody-dependent cell mediated cytotoxicity (ADCC) against MUC16-positive tumor cells.
 Subsequently, we generated the HN1 and SD1 human monoclonal antibodies.
-HN1 binds the N-terminal end of cell surface mesothelin, disrupts the mesothelin-MUC16 interaction and elicits antibody-dependent cell mediated cytotoxicity against tumor cells.
-SD1 is a human single-domain antibody that recognizes the C-terminal end (539-588) of mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
+HN1 binds the N-terminal end of cell surface mesothelin, disrupts the mesothelin-MUC16 interaction and elicits ADCC against tumor cells.
+SD1 is a human single-domain (VH) antibody that recognizes a unique site (539-588) of mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
 The new human antibodies show potential for use as cancer therapeutic candidates.

 Method 1: Use of tumor spheroids for therapeutic antibody research

 Method 2: Use of mammalian cell display for therapeutic antibody discovery

 Antibody engineering is typically carried out by displaying human antibodies or antibody fragments on the surface of microorganisms (e.g. phage/virus, bacteria and yeast).
 We established a method known as 'mammalian cell display' that is adapted from Dr. Dane Wittrup's (MIT) yeast cell display.
-Using this approach, functional single-chain antibody variable fragments are expressed on human HEK-293 cells, and high affinity antigen binders are isolated from a combinatory library via flow cytometry.
+Using this approach, functional single-chain antibodies are expressed on human HEK-293 cells, and high affinity antigen binders are isolated from a combinatory library via flow cytometry.

 BIOC301/302 - Biochemistry I/II